Personal Health care mandate

 - Coverage purchased through Covered California or directly from insurers

 - Most Medicaid plans

-Contact your plan provider to verify if their specific plan meets the minimum essential coverage (MEC) requirements.
+Contact your plan provider to verify if their specific plan meets the MEC requirements.

 If you do not have coverage, open enrollment continues through January 31, 2020.
 Visit Covered California to sign up for health care coverage.